shadowecco/tech-projects/python-projects/adventure-game/v2/README.md

 will have the same options as they did in the first version, there may be variations depending on the rank that the player chose at the start of the game.

-The main file to start the game is "adventure game v2 - comments.py".
+The main file to start the game is "adventure game v2.py".

 The text files are full of female and male character names.
-The other py files are functions and lists essential for the game.
-They are placed in separate files to keep the main file focused on the game flow and to keep the game as tidy as possible.
+The other py files are functions essential for the game.
+They are placed in separate files to keep the main file focused on the game flow and in a seperate folder to keep the game as tidy as possible.